Ktsiang18/Team-Spectra/README.md

 # Team-Spectra
-Frontend animated website to showcase educational video games built in C# with Unity.
+Website showcasing two educational video games built in C# with Unity.
+The first, 'Cable Ranger', teaches the player about internet infrastructure by having them repair underwater cables and fix broken satellites.
+The second, 'Spectra', is a color game where the player must use their knowledge of the color wheel to defeat the enemy.
 Built with Bootstrap, CSS animations and HTML.

 Link: teamspectra.online
 #